toebsen/python-denonavr/README.md

 # python-denonavr

 `denonavr` is a Python 3.x package that provides state information and some control of an `Denon AVR X1000` device over a network.
-This is achieved via a telnet connection and the [public protocol]: https://www.denon.de/de/product/hometheater/avreceivers/avrx1000?docname=AVRX1000_E300_PROTOCOL(1000)_V01.pdf
+This is achieved via a telnet connection and the [public protocol]:[1]

 It includes `denonavr_server`, an HTTP server to facilitate RESTful access to a denon devices.